CalebCurry/learning-leo/workshop-2/readme.md

 In this case, the transition only invokes the finalize which subtracts `amount` from the sender and adds it to the receiver.

+We are using `Mapping::get_or_use` which takes 3 arguments.
+The first is the mapping, the second is the key to search for, and the third is a default value if not found.

 As interactions can involve both private and public state, the combination of a transition and a finalize function allows us to do things like transfer from private to public.

 ```